How to Make Strawberry Shortcake Costume (Easy DIY)

 Step 7: Strawberry!

-Last step for the Strawberry Shortcake costume hat is to hot glue a little strawberry on the top!
+Last step and final touch for the Strawberry Shortcake costume hat is to hot glue a little strawberry on the top!

 I decided to glue it to the elastic gather portion instead of right on top like the cartoon character.